FeiCoding/LeetCodeLibrary/README.md

 # LeetCodeLibrary

-This project will include all the LeetCode problems that I have solved
+This project will include all the LeetCode problems that I have solved in Java along with some ideas I got

-plus some ideas I got
+Later I will reproduce all these problem in C++.

-Wish I have a good profession future.
+Still to be continued...